 The city had not softened.

-Loss had not been magically redeemed.
+Loss had not been redeemed into something neat.

 But the house no longer felt like a museum to success.
-It felt inhabited.

 Not on the floor.